When identity documents are needed

 - proof of entitlement for the State Retirement Pension

-If your name is now different from that shown on your passport or identity card, you must have your passport or identity card updated to show this change.
+If your name is different now from that shown on your passport or identity card, you must have your passport or identity card updated to show this change.

 Return of supporting documents

-Please note – DVA will not provide compensation for any loss or delay resulting from the use of second class post.
+Note – DVA will not provide compensation for any loss or delay resulting from the use of second class post.

 Proof of residency

-If you are exchanging a licence other than a licence issued in Great Britain, or you have previously been resident outside Northern Ireland and wish to apply for a provisional licence, you must provide DVA with appropriate proof of residency.
+If you are exchanging a licence other than a licence issued in Great Britain, or you have previously been resident outside Northern Ireland and wish to apply for a provisional licence, you must provide DVA with proof of residency.

-Please note: your document must be an original copy, not a photocopy.
+Note - your document must be an original copy, not a photocopy.

 Your document must be dated within the last three months, immediately preceding the date of your application for an exchange or provisional driving licence.
 The document supplied must also be in your name and show your Northern Ireland address.